JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 If you have yet to close down your pool and still require a bit of guidance, you can read our step-by-step guide to winterising your pool, which covers all the initial closing maintenance tasks you’ll have to perform.

-Your winter pool cover is one of the main things keeping your pool safe when it’s not in use for extended periods.
+Your winter pool cover is one of the main things maintaining your pool during the winter.
 So, when you have finished your initial winterising task and secured your winter cover, make sure you keep an eye on it.

 During your cover checks, also make sure the cover is firmly secured to each fixing.
 You do not want the cover to sag or leave any gaps where debris could enter.